Rasarit/maize-price-forecast/README.md

 ![Price Forecast](price_forecast.svg)

-An **ARIMA time series model** was used to forecast maize prices for the next 12 months.
+An **ARIMA model** was used to forecast maize prices for the next 12 months.

-The forecast suggests that maize prices are expected to **remain relatively stable with a gradual upward trend**, although uncertainty increases further into the forecast horizon.
+The forecast suggests that maize prices are likely to **remain relatively stable with moderate growth**, although uncertainty increases further into the forecast period.

 ---